AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/custom-error-pages.md

 In this tutorial, you learn:

 - Default error pages
-- Error pages served from
+- From where error pages are served
   - AEM service type - author, publish, preview
   - Adobe-managed CDN
 - Options to customize error pages